Navigation

 However there is one exception : the Benefits Delivery at Discharge (BDD) program.
 This allows eligible service members to file a claim before discharge, but only if:

-• They know their exact seperation date
+• They know their exact separation date

-If you're within that window and meet the criteria, you may be able to start a BDD claim throught the VA.
+If you're within that window and meet the criteria, you may be able to start a BDD claim thought the VA.
 Otherwise, we'll be happy to assist you with your claim once your discharge is complete and your DD214 is available.

 I have questions about educational benefits.
 Who can i speak with?